cambridge-ceu/cambridge-ceu.github.io/docs/_posts/2021-02-14-welcome-to-jekyll.markdown

 date:   2021-02-14 21:09:45 +0000
 categories: jekyll update
 ---

-to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
+To run `jekyll serve` to launch a web server and auto-regenerate site when a file is updated.

 New posts in the `_posts` `YYYY-MM-DD-name-of-post.ext` includes the necessary front matter.